S3-working-group/s3-practical-guide/docs/all.md

 ##### How to determine the requirement

 An organizational driver is a situation that the organization would benefit from responding to.
 A requirement however, is a decision that defines direction and scope for a suitable response.
-When determining what requirement would be suitable, it’s helpful to consider:
+When determining what requirement would be suitable, it's helpful to consider: